About and using G

 - If you’re caught driving under the influence, you may receive a heavy fine, driving ban, or prison sentence.
 Due to the similarities with alcohol such as possible slurred speech and loss of coordination the risk to you and others both in terms of detection and inflicting harm on others is likely to be increased.
 Do not drive if you have used G.

-- The Sexual Offences Act 2003 states that it is an offence to administer a substance, like GHB and GBL, to a person with intent to overpower that person to enable sexual activity with them.
+- The Sexual Offences Act 2003 states that it is an offence to administer a substance, like GHB and GBL, to a person with the intent to overpower that person to enable sexual activity with them.
 This can mean up to 10 years’ imprisonment.
 This is why it is sometimes called a ‘date rape’ drug.

 - Measure and check your own doses ideally using a 1ml or 2ml plastic syringe